 best things to do in hana

-Hana can be found on Eastern Maui accessed by one road called the Hana Highway.
-Getting to Hana is an adventure in itself and driving the Road to Hana is one of Maui’s top attractions.
+Hana can be found on East Maui accessed by one road called the Hana Highway.
+Getting to Hana is an adventure in itself and driving the road to Hana is one of Maui’s top attractions.
 Make sure you load up on snacks and have a full tank of gas before you start this journey.
-Hana Town has limited food options and places close early so coming prepared is clutch.
+Hana town has limited food options and places close early (ahem Thai food truck) so coming prepared is clutch.

-Luxury in paradise.
-Things to do in Hana.
+Luxury in paradise, one of the best things to do in Hana.